amar1795/startup_evaluator/README.md

 - ✅ **Read More / Show Less** for long descriptions
 - ✅ Share idea via native share sheet
 - ✅ Swipe right to **upvote** (gesture)
-- ✅ Gradient background + shadows for cards
+- ✅ shadows for cards
 - ✅ Custom font for titles

 ---